 Your child’s rebellious behavior can cause you to become emotional or angry.
 Have a few approaches in mind that you can employ in different situations, and use them to deliver your message calmly.
-While this won’t instantly solve the problem, it will certainly help you come to a conclusion sooner and resolve the problem peacefully and without resorting to yelling.
+While this won’t instantly solve the problem, it will certainly help you come to a conclusion sooner and resolve the problem peacefully and without resorting to yelling or dissent.

 10. Set consequences

 Once you determine which family rules are important, ask your child to stick to them and set consequences for breaking them.
 Follow through with the consequences the moment you see your child breaking a rule, or they will undermine your authority or ignore your requests.
 For instance, if they haven’t cleaned their room, you can say, “You didn’t clean your room, so you won’t be allowed to go out and play.”
 Also, don’t rescue your child from the consequences — this will only encourage further subversion and defiance.

 11. Set up your child for good behavior